abel-n/v5.chriskrycho.com/site/elsewhere/Keep It Local.md

 When I started my first job in software, fresh out of college with a physics degree and some really terrible Fortran on my résumé, my new boss handed me two books to work through while I waited on government paperwork.
 One was Kernighan and Ritchie’s <cite>The C Programming Language</cite>: a classic, but not that interesting for our purposes today.
 The other Steve McConnell’s <cite>Code Complete 2</cite>.

-There were a lot of good ideas in <cite>Code Complete 2</code>, but the only one I really remember is: instead of declaring all of your variables at the top of a function (or even the top of a module!)—
+There were a lot of good ideas in <cite>Code Complete 2</code>, but the only one I really remember is: if you have some function, like this `doSomething` function which uses a loop to compute the sum of a range of numbers—

 ```js
 function doSomething(anArg) {